Ping monitoring between Kubernetes nodes

 The last operating details of this solution:

-- When Python script is executed, its results (that is, text files stored on the host machine in the
+• When Python script is executed, its results (that is, text files stored on the host machine in the /var/run/node-exporter-textfile directory) are passed to the DaemonSet node-exporter.

-.
-(You can read more about the textfile collector in the node-exporter here.) - In the end, node-exporter reads these files, and Prometheus collects all data from the node-exporter.
+• In the end, node-exporter reads these files, and Prometheus collects all data from the node-exporter.

 What are the results?